MiEdCaLe/MiEdCaLe/README.md

-Mechatronics Engineer, amateur game developer and artist.
+Mechatronics Engineer, amateur game developer and artist, CAD Designer.
-- C++ game developer,
+- C++ game developer
 - traditional and digital artist.

+- HTML, CSS.

 <!---
 MiEdCaLe/MiEdCaLe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.